PAPIsdotio/latam-2019/cfp-guidelines.md

 ### Acknowledgements

 This website is based on [rubycentral’s cfp-app](https://github.com/rubycentral/cfp-app).
-These guidelines were inspired from those of our previous conferences — many thanks to everyone who provided feedback and to all of our previous Program Chairs: Francisco Martin, Florian Douetteau, Keiran Thompson, Alastair Moore, Paula Fadul, Thierry Silbermann.
+These guidelines were inspired from those of our previous conferences — many thanks to everyone who provided feedback and to all of our previous Program Chairs: Sunanda Koduvayur, Sharat Chikkerur, Francisco Martin, Florian Douetteau, Keiran Thompson, Alastair Moore, Paula Fadul, Thierry Silbermann.